HoucemNaffati/refacto-kata-ts-react/SOLUTION.md

 - The reducer and selector tests can be combined into a usecase test that asserts directly that dispatching the action will result to a correct updated version of the selected view model (using the selector) from the store.
-I assume that redux is part of my core domain and I don't need to put abstraction on top of it Finally, since nothing is really I will just delete the existing tests and create new usecase and its unit tests suite
+I assume that redux is part of my core domain and I don't need to put abstraction on top of it Finally, since nothing is really satisfying there, I will just delete the existing tests and create new usecase and its unit tests suite

 2. First commit: refine structures/io and write tests I don't commit code that don't compile or with failing tests